Jarell-Cheong/bayesian-am/README.md

 # Link to Paper

-The paper can be accessed at under the docs folder [here](docs/Stat220FinalProject.pdf).
+The paper can be accessed under the docs folder [here](docs/Stat220FinalProject.pdf).